 Comply with the Privacy and Data Protection Act 2014, and only collect information you’re legally entitled to collect.
-You’ll need to craft and publish a privacy ‘collection notice’ (refer to the How-to guide: How to manage or the Office of the Victorian Information website.)
+You’ll need to craft and publish a privacy ‘collection notice’ (refer to the How-to guide: or the website).

 If your audience is primarily people with a disability (for example, National Disability Insurance Scheme (NDIS) clients), your site must pass the test for the AAA standard.
-Refer to the How-to guide: How to make content.
+Refer to the How-to guide: .